 What are flashes and floaters?

 To understand floaters and flashes, you need to have a good understanding of what’s inside your eye.
-Here’s a brief rundown by our Copperas Cove, TX, eye doctor.
+Here’s a brief rundown by our Copperas Cove, Texas, eye doctor.

 Vitreous humor is a transparent, stable gel (similar to the consistency of egg white) that fills the back of your eyeball.
 This gel provides a route for light to enter your eye and travel through the lens to the retina.
 Once light reaches the light-sensitive cells of the retina, images are captured and sent to your brain via the optic nerve.
 As you age, the vitreous humor gradually shrinks and the texture can become stringier.